MacDue/Mank-Spec/spec/expressions.md

 FieldInitializerList = FieldInitializer, { ",", FieldInitializer } ;
 FieldInitializer = ".", Identifier, "=", Expression ;
 ```
-In a pod literal the order of fields does not matter, however a pod literal is invalid
+In a pod literal the order of fields does not matter, however, a pod literal is invalid
-if it does not provide all the fields from the pod declaration, or repeats fields.
+if it does not provide all the fields from the pod declaration or repeats fields.
-Additionally each field initializer's type must match the field type.
+Additionally, each field initializer's type must match the field type.

 Given the following declarations: